waywardphilosopher/parami/src/data/blog/Knowing/2026-02-08-ways-of-knowing-03.md

 ## A Note on Knowledge and Perception

 Of course, this example — although it raises question of _sense_ perception and knowledge — is not necessarily a refutation of Theaetetus's view.
-So the floating person arguably has a perception of their own soul, and this may amount to knowlege.
+So the floating person arguably has a perception of their own soul, and this may amount to knowledge.
 So we still potentially have a connection between knowledge and perception, even if this isn't sense perception.

 Can we know something independent of perception?
 It's an interesting question.
 Incidentally, Ibn Sina doesn't talk about perception of the self, but instead of _affirming_.
 It is not entirely clear that this is the same thing (in fact, it probably isn't!), although it's also not clear if affirming can be independent of perception. :)